ccbogel/QualCoder/README.md

 ### Fedora 44

 **There is a problem with using VLC from python.
 The software crashes, we are unable to find a solution to this.
-So audio and video are not recommended to be used within a Qualcoder project on Fedora.**
+So audio and video cannot be used within a QualCoder project on Fedora.**

 1. Download and unzip the Qualcoder folder.